Ender-ing/wre-docs/docs/frankie/contribute/contribute.md

 :::note
 More info will be added to this page to guide you through the preferred practices when contributing to PolarFrankie!
 :::

+## Building the Transpiler

+In order to build the Frankie transpiler, you must first make sure to [install C++ and CMake](./../../contribution/common/c.md) on your local device.